johannefranck/johannefranck.github.io/demographics.markdown

                 height="550">
         </iframe>
         <figcaption style="margin-top: 0.75rem; font-style: italic;">
-        <strong>Figure 5: Population distribution on highest achieved education level by district from 2004 to 2019.</strong> Each color band shows an education level's share of the total population.
+        <strong>Figure 5: Population distribution of adults on highest achieved education level by district from 2004 to 2019.</strong> Each color band shows an education level's share of the total population.
 Use the dropdown to change district, the legend to filter education level groups, and click-drag to zoom.
 Double-click to reset axes.
         </figcaption>
 </figure>